This thing called Australia

 In Making a Nation students investigate the theme of nationhood by handling objects and exploring the Museum's galleries.
-During the program students use a digital camera to photograph objects that illustrate an aspect of Australia's development as a nation that they view as important.
-All photographs will be available on our website for follow-up classroom activities.
+Students also use an iPad to photograph objects that illustrate an aspect of Australia's development as a nation, that they view as important.

 |Year levels||5–12 (6–12 in Qld, WA and SA)|

 |Group size||40 students – two groups can run concurrently